luke-86/miniwhale/README.md

-# miniwhale-backup
+# Project MiniWhale
-Backup-Script for MiniWhale
+This repo contents important files for the Project MiniWhale